 Pack an Emergency Kit

-With stores being low on a few essential items, it’s a good idea to start prepping now, so you aren’t in the thick of the hurricane panic buying later.
+It’s a good idea to start prepping now, so you aren’t in the thick of the hurricane panic buying later.
 Here are a few things you can gather now:

-- Extra Batteries
+- Extra batteries

-- Bottled Water (3 gallons per person)
+- Bottled water (3 gallons per person)

 - Canned food